sparkflows/sparkflows-docs/docs/operations/logging.rst

 * fire server
 * fire engine
+* fire pyspark engine (If Pyspark is Configured)

 Logs for Fire Web Server
 ------------------------

 The logs for Fire Web Server go into fireserver.log.
-The logging level is determined by the properties file conf/log4j.properties.
+The logging level is determined by the properties file conf/logback-spring.xml.

 Example log4j.properties
 ++++++++++++++++++++++++